jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 .. plot:: tutorials/plots/uncertainty_stft.py

-As can be clearly seen, the resolution in time and frequency cannot be obtained simultaneously.
+As can be clearly seen, resolution in time and frequency cannot be obtained simultaneously.
 In the last (bottom) image, where the window length is high, the STFT manages to discriminate between frequencies of 500 Hz and 1000 Hz very clearly, but the time resolution between the